-Service Organization Control Reports
+Service Organization Control (SOC) Reports

 Developed by the American Institute of Certified Public Accountants (AICPA), Service Organization Control (SOC) reports are a comprehensive framework of reporting standards focusing on controls at service organizations.
 An organization that performs a task or function for other entities is known as a service organization.
 The SOC standards are designed to clarify, distill, and provide transparency in reporting on controls at service organizations.